wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 ### 4.4 Memory Interface and Concretions

 * The [interface](https://github.com/wpumacay/DeeprlND-projects/blob/master/project1-navigation/navigation/dqn/utils/buffer.py)
-  for the replay buffer is simpler than the other.
+  for the replay buffer is simpler than the others.
 Basically, we just need a buffer where to store experience tuples (**add** virtual method) and a way to sample a small batch of experience tuples (**sample** virtual method).